indexeddbshim/IndexedDBShim/docs/TESTING.md

     run files in the runner or individually.
 As above, you must also keep the `grunt dev` task (or the like) running on port 9999 and install `web-platform-tests`.
+1. One may use `./wpt run` with specific paths (See automated testing above).

 ### Node Testing